Frequently Asked Questions

 How will the university achieve carbon neutrality?

-To reach these targets, U-M is taking a number of immediate actions, including, but not limited to:
+To reach these targets, U-M is pursuing a number of strategies, including, but not limited to:

 - Installing geothermal heating and cooling systems in conjunction with some of its new construction projects,